jacobvc/OBS-Studio-Remote/README.md

-The default configuration includes an example "Change Slide" group with a '<' button connected to the SlideShow.PreviousSlide named hotkey and a '>' button connected to the SlideSHow.NextSlide named hotkey.
+The default configuration includes an example "Change Slide" group with a '<' button connected to the SlideShow.PreviousSlide named hotkey and a '>' button connected to the SlideSHow.NextSlide named hotkey (which are only available if a slideshow is present in the configuration).

 <img src="public/hotkeys.jpg" >